Bushels of apples are all the rage this week at work. Two

 ½ vanilla bean, split, seeds scraped with the tip of a small knife

-⅛ teaspoon ground cardamom (you can bump this up to ¼ teaspoon if you are a serious cardamom fan)
+⅛ teaspoon ground cardamom (you can bump this up to ¼ teaspoon if you

 1 teaspoon lemon zest